 Your entire solar panel installation from start to finish is overseen by one of our experienced project managers who ensures each piece of frame and solar panel is carefully and precisely installed, according to the solar panel system schematics.

-Once your system is installed, we test it to ensure it is working correctly, and we show you how to monitor and use the software that comes with your panels.
-In your have an existing BAS system, we can integrate your solar panels into your BAS for easier operation and monitoring.
+Once your system is installed, we test it to ensure it is working correctly, and we show you how to monitor and use the software that is included.
+We help monitor error codes, ensure your system is hitting production targets, and answer any questions that arise after it is commissioned.

 Frequently Asked Questions About Solar Panel Installation in Chicagoland